How to Save Annotated PDF in .NET – Complete GroupDocs.Annotation Guide

 Key points about this approach:

-• FileMode.Open means the file must already exist
+• FileMode.Open ensures the file must already exist, preventing accidental creation of empty files.

-• The nested using statements ensure proper cleanup of both the FileStream and Annotator
+• The nested using statements guarantee that both the FileStream and the Annotator are disposed of correctly, eliminating memory leaks.

 Troubleshooting FileStream Operations